cjcook41/Modematching/README.md

 ## Additional Consideration
-As of now, Modematching does not account for uniform kpt sampling.
+Modematching does not account for uniform kpt sampling.
 The supercell phonons must be along user-defined kpaths within the Brillouin zone.
-This supplies he code with the well-defined bands to shift during the matching procedure.
+This supplies the code with the well-defined bands to shift during the matching procedure.
 Future versions will implement uniform sampling.

 ## Citation